arnkoen/poki/README.md

 You can also grab the single header version, define POKI_IMPL in *one* c file of your project and just use it. \
 It's recommended to also define the sokol graphics backend in your build script (SOKOL_GLCORE, SOKOL_D3D11, etc...).
 If you don't want to use sokol_app.h, you can define PK_NO_SAPP in your build script.
-Of course you can also just drop the "deps" folder, poki.h, poki.c and deps.c into your project and build it however you want.
-The build scripts should work on Linux and Windows, but the project itself *should* build on macOS and for the browser via emscripten too. \
+The Cmake script should work on Linux and Windows, but the project itself *should* build on macOS and for the browser via emscripten too. \
 I do not have the time and ressources to test compilation on mac and clang on a regular basis.
 Feel free to open an issue, if you run into problems. \
 For rebuilding the shaders, you'll need [sokol-shdc](https://github.com/floooh/sokol-tools-bin) somewhere in your path.
 For more info have a look at the sokol-shdc docs and at the script inside the "shaders" directory.